When Should I Worry About...

 But many dyes pose health risks.

 Perhaps none has aroused such concern as red dye 3, which the FDA banned in cosmetics more than 30 years ago because research showed high doses could cause cancer in lab animals.
-Despite pressure from public interest groups, the agency has never extended the ban to the dye's use in food.
+Despite pressure from public interest groups, it took the agency until 2025 to extend the ban to the dye's use in food, beverages and medication.

-But the pressure only figures to increase.
-Several countries — including the European Union, United Kingdom Australia, China, Japan, New Zealand and the United Kingdom — have all banned red dye 3 in foods.
-In October 2023, California became the first U.S. state to ban its use in food, superseding the FDA's current rule that allows small amounts in foods as a color additive.
-A number of U.S. states have introduced legislation to follow suit.
+Pressure had been mounting on the FDA for years.
+Several countries — including the European Union, United Kingdom Australia, China, Japan, New Zealand and the United Kingdom — had already banned red dye 3 in foods.
+California in October 2023 became the first U.S. state to ban its use in food, superseding the FDA's then-existing rule allowing small amounts in foods as a color additive.
+A number of U.S. states subsequently introduced legislation to follow California's lead.

-It all begs the question: If we can't put red dye 3 on our skin, but it's still allowed in foods and ingestible medicine, what impact might it be having on our health?
+It all came down to this seemingly strange question: If we couldn't put red dye 3 on our skin, but we could still ingest it, what impact might it be having on our health?

 "Fear is a very powerful motivator for attracting views and reads, so many influencers will pick out ingredients in products for shock and fear to draw us in," says Amanda Beaver, a wellness dietician at Houston Methodist.
 "Sometimes these are warranted, but many times they are not."